tf-encrypted/tf-encrypted/README.md

 # TF Encrypted

-TF Encrypted is a Python library built on top of [TensorFlow](https://www.tensorflow.org) for researchers and practitioners to experiment with privacy-preserving machine learning.
-It provides an interface similar to that of TensorFlow, and aims at making the technology readily available without first becoming an expert in machine learning, cryptography, distributed systems, and high performance computing.
+TF Encrypted is a framework for encrypted machine learning in TensorFlow.
+It looks and feels like TensorFlow, taking advantage of the ease-of-use of the Keras API while enabling training and prediction over encrypted data.
+Under the hood, TF Encrypted integrates state-of-the-art cryptography like [secure multi-party computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation), and [homomorphic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption).
+TF Encrypted aims to make privacy-preserving machine learning readily available, without requiring expertise in cryptography, distributed systems, or high performance computing.

-In particular, the library focuses on:
+TF Encrypted focuses on:

 - **Usability**: The API and its underlying design philosophy make it easy to get started, use, and integrate privacy-preserving technology into pre-existing machine learning processes.
 - **Extensibility**: The architecture supports and encourages experimentation and benchmarking of new cryptographic protocols and machine learning algorithms.